Medical Assisting

 Meeting the educational requirements listed above and having a genuine desire to become a partner in a dynamic and thriving field is mandatory.

-Medical assisting may not be the right career for everyone but if you have done your research about the duties of a medical assistant and feel that this is the career path for you, then you are on the right course.
+Medical assisting may not be the right career for everyone, but if you have done your research about the duties of a medical assistant and feel that this is the career path for you, then you are on the right course.

 The best medical assistants have very strong communication skills, are dependable, can handle high levels of stress, and are empathetic to patients and others.
 In addition, medical assistants must pay close attention to detail and have excellent visual acuity and manual dexterity.
 Finally, professional medical assistants must have a strong level of integrity and self-control and the ability to be courteous at all times.

-Those that plan to become certified should make sure to choose a program that is accredited through the Commission of Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).
+Those who plan to become certified should make sure to choose a program that is accredited through the Commission of Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).

 Students who graduated from either a CAAHEP or ABHES program are eligible to sit for the certification examination to become either a Certified Medical Assistant (CMA) or a Registered Medical Assistant (RMA).